-Even better, the emails are branded with your choice of colours and your logo!
-However unless you set up permissions for us to send on your behalf the from our domain (good.do).
-If you would prefer to send emails from your own domain you can however, if you want to reliably deliver them to your supporters you will need to modify your DNS records, otherwise the major email providers are likely to classify these 'spoofed' emails as SPAM as these techniques are used by spammers.
-Furthermore, and this practise may impact deliverability of other emails you send over time and possibly result in the domain being blacklisted until it is fixed.
+The emails are branded with your choice of colours and your logo.
+We send the emails on your behalf the from our domain (good.do).
+If you would prefer to send emails from your own domain you can however, if you want to reliably deliver them to your supporters you will need to modify your DNS records, otherwise the major email providers are likely to classify these 'spoofed' emails as spam, as these techniques are regularly used by spammers.
+Furthermore, this practise may impact deliverability of other emails you send over time and possibly result in your domain being blacklisted until it is fixed.

 Authenticate our domain to send for you

-If you wish to change this so that the emails originate from your domain (e.g. [email protected]) rather than @good.do there are important steps to take to ensure that those emails are consistently delivered.
+If you wish to send follow up emails that originate from your domain (e.g. [email protected]) rather than @good.do there are important steps to take to ensure that those emails are consistently delivered.
 In simple terms the email needs to be authenticated by the domains DNS server to confirm that it is being 'legally' sent from our domain (good.do) masquerading as your domain (@yourdomain.com).

-When you modify the domain part of the Follow-up Email 'From Address' field of the Edit Campaign page by changing the domain part from @good.do to @yourdomain.com, the email will be sent as if its coming from @yourdomain.com, when in-fact its coming from our email servers.
+Firstly, you simply modify the domain in the follow-up email ‘from address' field by changing the domain part from @good.do to @yourdomain.com and the email will be sent as if its coming from @yourdomain.com, when in-fact its coming from our email servers.